-- All pupils will word hard and try their best. - Pupils will follow all instructions given by staff immediately and with good grace. - Pupils must enter and exit classes in silence. - Pupils will place their pencil case and Achievement Card on the desk (tick side up) then begin the 'do now task' in silence. - Pupils will respond immediately to the command 'STARs' in order to maintain focus during critical learning points. - All pupils are expected to assist with distributing and collecting resources.
+- All pupils will work hard and try their best. - Pupils will follow all instructions given by staff immediately and with good grace. - Pupils must not use mobile phones or other internet capable devices on the school site unless directed to by a member of staff. - Pupils must carry their Tuffbags to lessons.
+They must not be put in bags unless going to break, lunch or the end of the school day. - Pupils must enter and exit classes in silence. - Pupils must not wear coats in learning spaces unless directed by staff. - Pupils will place their pencil case and ROA on the desk (tick side up) then begin the 'do now task' in silence. - Pupils will respond immediately to the command 'STARs' in order to maintain focus during critical learning points. - All pupils are expected to assist with distributing and collecting resources.